dao-duc-tung/llm-scratch/readme.md

 - This formula gives a very close estimate to the official GPT-2 parameter counts
 - For most practical purposes, the dominant term is `n_layer * 12 * n_embd^2`
-- `n_head` is not used because it affects the model’s architecture and parallelism, not the total parameter count, which is governed by `n_embd` and `n_layer`
+- `n_head` is not used because it affects the model's architecture and parallelism, not the total parameter count, which is governed by `n_embd` and `n_layer`
   - It is a factor in how the attention mechanism is split internally (eg. each head has a dimension of `n_embd // n_head`), but the total number of parameters for the attention layers depends only on `n_embd` (not how it is divided among heads)
   - The weights for query, key, value, and output projections are all of size `[n_embd, n_embd]` regardless of the number of heads.